 What inspired you to mentor?

 I was inspired to mentor by the research that illustrates clear benefits, both academically and social-emotionally, for students who receive mentorship.
 I want to make a positive impact on others and knowing that building this type of relationship with youth is a concrete way to do so pushed me over the line to signing up for this program.

 The best thing about mentoring is the relationship that develops.
 Having a long-term relationship with my mentee has been a gift.
 I plan on staying in Champaign so I"ll likely end up with 8 years in this program which is awesome, but even for mentors that end up having to move, it is still at least a year-long relationship and typically longer.
 I've had conversations about school, firends, classes, and even college as my mentee has grown.
 My mentee took up the saxophone since we began and attending his concerts is fun.

 Others should mentor because it's a win-win situation.
 The mentee benefits from the relationship and so does the mentor.
 I've looked forward to the days that I get to meet my mentee the past four years and I'm excited to see him continue to grow now that he's beginning high school in the fall.

 Donate to the Scholarhsip Fund

 Why not consider donating money to the Mentoring Scholarship Foundation in honor or memory of someone?
-Watch the video below to see what a difference it can make to mentees attending college.
-Contact Lauren Smith for more information.
+Watch the video to the left to see what a difference it can make to mentees attending college.
+Contact Lauren Smith email@example.com for more information.